 Nakazawa: That's because of a phenomenon I call the "barrel effect."
 Each person, with his or her unique genetic composition, is exposed to a myriad combination and level of autogens depending on what they encounter in their day-to-day lives through the air they breathe and what they come into contact with through their skin.
 This toxic stew consists not only of chemicals and heavy metals, but additives in our highly processed diet and viruses and bacterial agents to which we're exposed -- all of which combine to impact our immune system.
 Chronic stress, which releases cortisol into our body, also plays a role in triggering these diseases as do women's reproductive hormones -- which is why women are three times more likely than men to come down with an autoimmune disease.
 As long as your barrel is less than full, however, your immune system is still able to deal with what it confronts every day.
 But once the immune system becomes overburdened it can begin to send misread signals, causing the immune system to make costly mistakes and attack the body itself.
 Unfortunately in modern life we've created a perfect storm of factors -- a plethora of chemicals, heavy metals, processed food additives, viral hits and stressors -- for today's autoimmune epidemic to take hold.
 So much of what we encounter in twenty-first century life is causing our barrel to fill to the brim -- and spill over.
 At that point, disease strikes.

-Q. Is it only people with a genetic predisposition who are vulnerable to this "barrel effect"?
+Q. Are only people with a genetic predisposition vulnerable to this "barrel effect"?

 Nakazawa: No. Researchers have found that anyone can be susceptible.
 Whether or not you get an autoimmune disease depends on how many of these triggers you've been exposed to over your lifetime -- or how full your barrel is.
 People with a genetic predisposition -for example, if you have a close relative who has an autoimmune disease, you may be genetically inclined that way -- may be more vulnerable, but anyone whose immune system is overtaxed or over-stimulated can get sick.